Group members

 Fadhilah received her MS degree from KAUST under Prof Peng Wang.
 Her project focused on superwettable membranes for highly efficient separation of oil in water emulsions.
 She worked on multiple environmental sustainability projects, which looks into treating industrial waste.
 During her PhD in the group, Fadhilah developed TFC membranes for separations in non-polar organic solvents in collaboration with Professor Suzana Nunes.
 Fadhilah graduated with a PhD from KAUST in 2023.

-Dr Mohamed Abdellah
+Dr. Mohamed Abdellah

-Dr Sushil Kumar
+Dr. Sushil Kumar

 sushil